 Thanks to participants and sponsors who supported the games, the inaugural event raised more than $30,000 for the Hoops Family Children’s Hospital.

 The games will again feature competition on an obstacle course, feat of strength, big foot hunting, coal mining, rock climbing, shelter building, archery, steel walking, target shooting, and tomahawk throwing.
-A new twist will be added this year: a logging competition.
+A new twist will be added this year: a logging competition and demonstration by STIHL Timber Sports Champions.

 The events are open to all ages, with entrants invited to compete individually or as a team for the titles of Mountain Man, Mountain Woman, Mountain Youth, and Mountain Team.
 Adults and youth ages 10 and up will compete on the adult course, while children under 10 will compete in the Family Zone.
 Events in the Family Zone include long jump, bucket ball, pool noodle games, ladder golf, giant sling shot, boat races, obstacle course, basketball shoot, and softball throw.